Table of Contents

 So, while employees are given the freedom to plan and act, the end goal is based on the achievements of tasks.
 Employees are first and foremost judged on meeting goals, but they receive continuous direction and coaching to do so.
-Their interaction with their superiors is bi-directional.
-Such a system fosters engagement as well as a people-orientation leadership style.
+Their interaction with management is bi-directional.
+Such a system fosters engagement as well as a people orientation leadership style.

-There have been other studies studying the relationship between the characteristics of a leader and employee engagement.
-All of the behaviors leaders exhibits are boiled down to 5 dimensions.
+There have been other studies looking at the relationship between the characteristics of a leader and employee engagement.
+All of the behaviors leaders exhibit boil down to 5 dimensions:

 - Self-management and inner balance